HealthCatalyst/healthcareai-py/CONTRIBUTING.rst

 Set up git
 =============
 - Download and install git for Windows: https://git-scm.com/download/win
+- Choose "64-bit Git for Windows Setup"
+- On the Select Components screen, accept the defaults
-- Choose "Use Git from Git Bash" only
+- After selecting install location, choose "Use Git from the Windows Command Prompt"
 - Checkout using Windows-style
-- Choose Mintty
+- Choose MinTTy

 Set up healthcare-ai
 ====================